-All Celigo flows use the Cron style of scheduling.
-This document describes Cron syntax and provides use case examples.
+All Celigo flows use the cron style of scheduling.
+This document describes cron syntax and provides use case examples.

-Cron schedules have five positions:
+Cron schedules have five positions referenced by five asterisks:

 The first position is for the minute.
 This is in 15 minute intervals since the script that checks the schedule runs every 15 minutes.

 |Hour||The second position is the hour of the day.
 This is expressed in military format 0-23 where 0 is midnight (12 AM) and 23 is 11 PM.
 If 11,23 is entered, this means the script runs at 11 AM and 11 PM.|

 |Day||The third position is the day of the month from 1-31.
 If 15 is entered, the script only runs on the 15th day of the month.
 Enter an asterisk (*) to let it run every day.|